richardgourley/charity-organization-event-website/README.md

 ```

 Install django-countries

 `pip install django-countries`

 See files in '/settings' dir to see how to set up python-decouple 'config', django-countries, abstract user and bespoke database.

-Setup custom user code from the app 'accounts' before the first migration:
 ```
 python manage.py startapp accounts python manage.py startapp events
 ```

+NOTE: Setup custom user code from the app 'accounts' **before** the first migration:

 See https://learndjango.com/tutorials/django-custom-user-model for more on custom user models.